- Does Google use the image I send to the Vision API?

-- Does Google use my data for improving Google Vision?
+- Does Google use my data for improving Cloud Vision?

-- Currently, Google does not use the content you send to train and improve our Google Vision features such as its machine perception model.
+- Currently, Google does not use the content you send to train and improve our Cloud Vision features such as its machine perception model.

 - Does Google claim ownership of the content I send in the request to Vision API?

-- Google does not claim any ownership in any of the content (including images and labels) that you transmit to the Vision API.
+- Google does not claim any ownership in any of the content that you transmit to the Vision API.

 - Can I resell the Vision API?